pierd/webtransport-lag-investigation/README.md

 ## Setup

 1. Run WebTransport server: `cargo run`.
-2. Run local web server: `./host-web.sh`.
+1. Run local web server: `./host-web.sh`.
+1. (Optional but needed for `wasm` variant) Build WASM client: `./build-client.sh`.
-3. Open Chrome with special args so it accepts self-signed certs: `./open-chrome.sh`.
+1. Open Chrome with special args so it accepts self-signed certs: `./open-chrome.sh`.
-4. Open `https://localhost:8000` in just started Chrome (if it doesn't open automatically).
+1. Open `https://localhost:8000` in just started Chrome (if it doesn't open automatically).
-5. Naviagate to one of the directories containing a different case of WebTransport and WebWorker usage.
+1. Naviagate to one of the directories containing a different case of WebTransport and WebWorker usage.